nasa/progpy/sphinx-config/api_ref/prog_models/Loading.rst

 Loading
 =========

 The loading subpackage includes some classes for complex load estimation algorithms.
-See :download:`examples.future_load <../../../../prog_models/examples/future_load.py>` for more details.
+See :download:`examples.future_loading <../../../../prog_models/examples/future_loading.py>` for more details.

 Load Estimator Class interface
 ------------------------------